-Applicants for the family nurse practitioner concentration, and adult nurse practitioner, in addition to the general admission criteria, must have one year RN experience and provide a third reference from a health care provider knowledgeable about the applicant's nursing practice.
-Application deadline is April 1 for the FNP and May 1 for ANP options.
+Applicants for the family nurse practitioner and adult nurse practitioner concentrations, in addition to the general admission criteria, must have one year RN experience and provide a third reference from a health care provider knowledgeable about the applicant's nursing practice.
+Application deadline for both concentrations is January 2.

 Applicants for the nurse anesthesia concentration, in addition to the general admission criteria, must have one-year adult critical care experience, completion of a supplemental nurse anesthesia admissions packet, a total of five professional references (two on forms provided in nurse anesthesia admissions packet), and an interview with the Nurse Anesthesia Admissions Committee.
-Application deadline is May 31 for this option.
+The application deadline for the nurse anesthesia concentration is May 31.